grray/hls2ga/README.md

 ```
 php hls2ga.php /path/to/your/nginx/access.log
 ```
 It process access log in realtime, so it should be running all the time.
+Stats will be reported as event, so watch it in "Realtime - Events" or "Behavior - Events" in Google Analytics.